CrypticMonkey33/ArchipelagoExplorersOfSky/README.md

+Adding on preliminary Pokemon Mystery Dungeon Explorers of Sky integration to Archipelago.
+The integration is under worlds->pmd_eos.

+THIS INTEGRATION IS CURRENTLY WORK IN PROGRESS AND NOT PLAYABLE.
+You can watch the discord for information on our progress and how close we are to integration.

 # [Archipelago](https://archipelago.gg) ![Discord Shield](https://discordapp.com/api/guilds/731205301247803413/widget.png?style=shield) | [Install](https://github.com/ArchipelagoMW/Archipelago/releases)

 Archipelago provides a generic framework for developing multiworld capability for game randomizers.
 In all cases,